KaraAlor/AgeOfXianxia/README.md

 as always, development is early so all goals are subject to changes.

 ## Acknowledgements
-We utilize Armory3d, Kha, and Haxe so leave credit where credit is due.
+We utilize Heaps, Castle, Hide, haxeui, and Haxe so leave credit where credit is due.

 ## Versioning
 Releases will be versioned and packed into a zip for convenience each release will be incremental in verison number.